-Final: Friday, 12/17/10, 1:00 - 3:00 pm (We'll go late give you more time)160 pts.The final will be comprehensive with greater emphasis on the most recent material.
+Final: Tuesday, 12/11/12, 1:00 - 3:00+ pm (We'll go late give you more time) 160 pts.
+The final will be comprehensive with greater emphasis on the most recent material.
 It will also be in two parts.

-Labs: MEB 2365
+Labs: MEB 2365 60 pts.

-Lab will be held every other week, beginning Monday, 9/14/09.
-Before the first lab you will split into two groups with alternating lab weeks.
+Lab will be held every other week.
+Before the first lab you will split into groups with alternating lab weeks.
 Many of the subjects covered in lab aren't covered anywhere else in class, so make sure you pay attention and read the lab instructions.
 You will have to keep a laboratory notebook as a requirement of the lab.
 Your lab TA will collect and grade these notebooks.